ovhlabs/knowledge-base/en/_posts/2015-12-08-start-puppet-master.md

 - `Deploy key`: If your Git repository is accessed by SSH you can select your key pair here.
 - `Type`: The size of your master.
 A bigger master will be able to handle more agents concurrently.

+You may use our example repository: `https://github.com/runabove/puppet-nginx-example.git`, in that case you won't need a deployment key.
+The puppet module installs _nginx_ and runs a web server (obviously do not run it on a production host!).

 Connect an agent to your master
 ===============================